backstage/backstage/REVIEWING.md

 - If the type is used in an input context, for example function parameter, then it's an input type.
 - If the type is used in an output context, for example function return type, then it's an output type.
 - If the type is referenced by another type, then it inherits the direction of that type, except if referenced through a function callback, in which case the direction is reversed.
-- If the type is used or inherits both input and output context, then it's an I/O type.
+- If the type is used or inherits both input and output contexts, then it's an I/O type.
 - If the type is not referenced anywhere else, then it's an I/O type.

 Below is an example of the public API of a package, with type directions assigned to each export: